Choose between level, decreasing or increasing term insurance, each designed to offer you peace of mind based on your circumstances.

 You could choose decreasing term life insurance, which adjusts to take into account the length and rate of your repayment mortgage and pays out less as your mortgage gets smaller.
 Alternatively, level term life insurance gives a one-off sum that can be used to leave an inheritance for loved ones, level term life insurance is often used to help pay off interest-only mortgages or any outstanding debt or loan where only the interest is being paid down.

 Having a child is a life-changing experience in many ways.
 Caring and providing for your children becomes your primary concern, but it is important to consider how their needs would be met or how your partner would cope financially with raising a family if you were suddenly no longer there.
 While this is an uncomfortable thought, life insurance is a simple way of providing further care.

 It will also offer you and your family peace of mind to know that they are provided for.
 If you were to die, your family could benefit from knowing the pay out of a life policy could help them live in the same house, attend the same school or university course, or simply to be able to afford to maintain their way of life during a difficult time.

 You may want life insurance to pay off the cost of your funeral so your death doesn’t create financial difficulty for your loved ones.
-According to Royal London’s National Funeral Cost Index 2017, the average cost of a funeral in 2017 was £3,784, this is an increase of 3% in just a year, this meant the funeral costs rose faster than the cost of inflation.
-Over 50s policies - as well as level and increasing term policies - can be used to contribute towards funeral payments.
+According to British Seniors Funeral Report 2021, between 2016-2021 the average cost of a funeral was around £5,631.
+Over 50s policies as well as level and increasing term policies can be used to contribute towards funeral payments.